Llisha-Bleu/Credit_Risk_Analysis/README.md

 >

 ## Summary
 >Based on the results above the recommended model would have to be the `Easy Ensemble AdaBoost Classifier` model as it yield the best results with `0.93` accuracy score followed by the `Balanced Random Forest Classifier` which produced good results with `0.73` accuracy.
 Both are good predictoras they yielded precision scores of `0.09` and `0.03` respectively.
-The remainder, are not good predictors of credit risk as they all yielded a precision score of `0.01` as well as accuracy well below `0.70` mark.
+The remainder, are not good predictors of credit risk as they all yielded a precision score of `0.01` as well as accuracy well below `0.70`.
+>The least favourable model would be that of Cluster Centroids as it produced results with a `0.54` accuracy score and precision scores of high risk: `0.01` and low risk: `1.00`.